kimdoanh89/Cisco-learning/SD-WAN/Chapter-3.md

 ### Overhead Issues
 Cisco SD-WAN use Path MTU (Maximum Transmission Unit) discovery mechanism via BFD protocol to probe the tunnel to determine the maximum packet size.
 By default, the tunnel is checked every minute.
+It is recommended to turn PMTU discovery off on low-bandwidth links such as VSAT, LTE.